PsychVault

 In that setup, you are not "just playing".
 You are co-regulating, narrating, observing, modelling, and joining.
 You might notice how the young person responds to losing, how they invite or reject help, how they manage turn-taking, whether they tolerate ambiguity, how they communicate frustration, or what kind of world they build when they are given control.

-iPads can also work well, especially for Minecraft.
-Bedrock Edition runs natively on iPad and supports multiplayer options that can work well in clinics, schools, and group settings when the network allows it.[8]
+iPads can also work well, especially for Minecraft therapy.
+Bedrock Edition runs natively on iPad and supports multiplayer options that can work well in clinics, schools, and group settings when the network allows it.[10]
 Two iPads side by side can sometimes be enough: one device hosts, the other joins.
 It is portable, familiar, and does not require a television.

 The key decision is what hardware your practice can realistically support.
 Consider whether you have: